 Read Chapter 23 “All Of a Sudden“

-Depriving millions of people of the essentials was the way the Corporate Government kept humanity, excluding the 1%, in the gutters for years.
-During that time, the construction of the Above was rapidly progressing.
-It was the project the ordinary people (make no mistake, these were the people with no financial backing, regardless of how innovative or intelligent they were.) paid dearly with their lives and freedom.
+Depriving millions of people of the essentials was the way the Corporate Government kept humanity, excluding the 1%, in the gutters for generations.
+At the same time, the construction of the Above was rapidly progressing.
+It was the project the ordinary people (make no mistake, these were the people with no financial backing, regardless of how innovative or intelligent they were) paid dearly with their lives and freedom.

 The Above was fashioned for only those, who could afford to buy their way out of the misery that consumed the Old World.
-Some of the essential workers, who kept the 1% going were also allowed to move up and live in the Above, of course as long as they were able to work and serve.
+Some of the essential workers, who kept the 1% going were also allowed to live in the Above, of course as long as they were useful.

 After many long years of manic construction, the move finally materialized.
 But surprisingly, the Above only slightly resembled how life before the revolution looked like.
 The war and the collapse of society and social norms changed everything; even the lifestyle of the wealthiest and most influential needed altering.
 What once was “normal” and taken for granted before the revolution was gone for good and never to return to the Old World.

-Instead, the citizens of the Above chose to live in the oblivious bubble, not learning much from the past few years and the social and ecological catastrophe they propelled.
+Instead, the citizens of the Above chose to live in the oblivious bubble, not learning much from the past and the social and ecological catastrophe they propelled.
 Indeed, the rules in the Above were meant to be much more relaxed then Down Below, and the place was never supposed to be governed with an iron fist.
-However, pretty quickly, it became clear that people are just people, and if you don’t put strict restrictions and laws around them, they won’t know how to respect their freedom.
-The Corporate Government had enough to deal with, without having to worry about the chosen ones misbehaving and not following the rules that were in place for their own protection.
+However, pretty quickly, it became clear that people need restrictions and laws around them, otherwise they will abuse their freedom.

-At first, the officials were reluctant to introduce harsh rules for the Above, but the longer the party lasted, the less choice they had.
+At first, the officials were reluctant to introduce harsh rules for the Above, but the longer the party lasted, the less choice the government had.
 The resources that were meant to last a year were used up within three months.
-It came as a surprise for the habitants of the Above that the Corporate Government couldn’t tolerate the abuse of the resources.
-Unfortunately, those who destroyed Earth were never held accountable for the ruin and poverty their greedy ways of consumption produced.
-Most of them still strongly believed that their own exceptionalism allowed them to do what they pleased, regardless of future implications.
+It came as a surprise for the habitants of the Above that the Corporate Government wouldn’t tolerate the abuse of the resources.
+Unfortunately, those who destroyed Earth strongly believed that their own exceptionalism allowed them to do what they pleased, regardless of future implications.

-The Above propagated deeply conservative patriarchal values.
+The Above was built on deeply conservative patriarchal values.
 Women had no say and no access to education, technology or jobs.
-Unless they already worked in essential sectors before the division of the worlds took place.
+Unless they already worked as essential workers before the division of the worlds took place.
 Those, who were permitted to keep their jobs, had no significant input into the development or growth of the Above.

-Architecturally, the Above with its confusing design wasn’t pleasing to a human eye.
-The natural beauty of Earth could obviously never be replaced.
-The Above was simply a confined space that connected many buildings together by narrow tunnels with no greenery, no animals or natural sources of water.
+The Above was a confined space that connected many buildings together by narrow tunnels with no greenery, no animals or natural light.
 Everything in this artificial heaven for the wealthiest was exactly that – artificial.
-Since it was built in a hurry, the cracks on buildings were visible after only a few years of usage.
-Since the tunnels connected all the building there was no fresh air to breathe.
-No surprisingly the structure was heavy-handed and lacking in soul.
+Since it was built in a hurry, the cracks became visible after only a few years of usage.
+The natural beauty of Earth could never be replicated and obviously, architecturally, the Above wasn’t even trying.

-Before the revolution spread like a virus, the wealthiest people of the Old World had enough money to save the Earth for the next generations.
-However hard financial sacrifices needed to make any visible progress were not appealing enough.
+Before the revolution spread like a virus, the wealthiest people of the Old World had enough money to save the Earth for future generations.
+However, the hard financial sacrifices that were needed to make any visible progress weren’t appealing enough.

-Patrick could barely breathe every time he had to visit the Above, even though he was offered a permanent residence in the Heaven for the richest.
+Every time Patrick had to visit the Above he could barely breathe, even though he was offered a permanent residence in the Heaven for the richest.
 The decadence and emptiness of life in such confinement weren’t for him.
 He preferred the unpredictable, dirty Down Below.

-He could never understand why so many had to sacrifice so much so that few could enjoy an existence that didn’t contribute to the Corporate World.
-He tried and failed to comprehend why the Corporate Government was still willing to protect the millionaires and billionaires of the Old World.
-The 1% of the 1% was standing on the shoulders of innovators, scientists and the massive army that kept the rest of the population of Down Below on its knees.
+He could never comprehend why so many had to sacrifice so much for so few to enjoy an existence that didn’t contribute anything to the Old World.
+He tried and failed to understand why the Corporate Government was still willing to protect the millionaires and billionaires of the Old World.
+The 1% of the 1% was standing on the shoulders of innovators, scientists and the massive army that kept the rest of the population of the Down Below on its knees.

 Over the past few years, Patrick grew disheartened with the Old World’s politics.
 But he never had enough courage to challenge the system he has been serving and protecting all his life.
-He feared that a shift like this could have crumbled the world he scrambled to create around for himself.
+He feared that a shift like this could have crumbled the world he desperately was holding onto.

-When Thomas Johns expressed a profound interest in the time travel, Patrick finally understood what the Corporate Government was trying to pull off.
-All along, the corporate plan must have been to run down Earth to such a state of deprivation and misery that the only way to escape was to time jump.
+When Thomas Johns expressed such a profound interest in time travel, it finally clicked for Patrick what the Corporate Government was trying to pull off.
+All along, the corporate plan must have been to run down Earth to such a state of deprivation and misery that the only way to escape was to time jump for the chosen few.

-The Corporate Government must have known that the path they chose was of no return.
-One day they could all disappear, leaving barren Earth behind.
-Patrick looked at Johns’ strain eyes and clenched jaw.
+The Corporate Government must have known that one day they could all disappear, leaving barren Earth behind.
+Patrick looked at Johns’ strained eyes and clenched jaw.
 In that instant, he knew that he couldn’t let that happen, even if it meant he was never going to meet his kids, hold them tight and tell them how much he loved them.